Three Problems with An Open Office Plan That Office Partitions Can Help With

 Sometimes, you want to know what your employees are up to, which is likely the reason for an open office plan, but if your more untrustworthy employees were slacking off intentionally, getting better employees would fix this problem.
 Trustworthy employees, however, might still prefer to have a sense of privacy in order to stay productive.

 Office partitions are a good way for employees to feel determined to keep working and stay productive, as they complete their tasks in peace.
 While you might feel like you still want to keep an eye on your staff, they likely will feel better about working when they know somebody isn’t breathing down their neck.
+Find out more in our article about innovative ways to use office partitions.

 3. Workers are likelier to spread germs.